 Whilst some claim it was named after the Chara River Valley others say it was named after the Russian word 'charovat' meaning 'to charm' or 'bewitch'.
 These words are a reference to the mineral's appearance.

-With Siberia being the only place in the world where charoite can be found, the finest material is difficult to find and can be expensive.
-Highly sought after by collectors and widely used for its metaphysical properties, charoite grades 5 - 6 on Mohs scale of mineral hardness.
+With Siberia being the only place where charoite can be found, the finest material is difficult to find and can also be expensive.
+Highly sought after by collectors and widely used for its healing properties, charoite grades 5 to 6 on Mohs scale of mineral hardness.

-These beautiful charoite tumbled stones are a medium sized stone but exact weights and sizes do vary slightly from piece to piece.
+These rich purple coloured charoite crystals are a medium sized stone.
+Weights and sizes vary slightly from piece to piece.